Reusability and Transferability of Macro Actions for Reinforcement Learning

 \section{Acknowledgement}

-This work was supported by the Ministry of Science and Technology (MOST) in Taiwan under grant numbers MOST 109-2636-E-007-018 (Young Scholar Fellowship Program) and MOST 109-2634-F-007-017.
+This work was supported by the Ministry of Science and Technology (MOST) in Taiwan under grant number MOST 111-2628-E-007-010.
 The authors acknowledge the financial support from MediaTek Inc., Taiwan.
 The authors would also like to acknowledge the donation of the GPUs from NVIDIA Corporation and NVIDIA AI Technology Center (NVAITC) used in this research work.